View a video on Battling Breast Cancer: 3-D Breast Cancer Mammograms

 Who will benefit from 3D Mammography?

 Studies show that women with all breast types benefit from 3D mammography, but it is likely to be most beneficial for those with dense breast tissue, a personal history of breast cancer, and/or a genetic predisposition to breast cancer.
 It may not be beneficial for older women with minimally dense breast tissue.
-Radiologists are now including a quantitative evaluation of the density of your breast tissue on your mammogram report.
+Radiologists are now including a quantitative evaluation of the density of your breast tissue on your mammogram report and you should be getting a letter from the radiology center with your mammogram results that will include that information.
 Your health practitioner will be happy to review your report with you.

 Will 3D Mammography feel the same as other mammography techniques?